AI Receptionist vs Live Answering Service: Honest Category Comparison (2026)

 ## Which is right for your business?

-- **General small business (salon, consultant, accountant):** either category works; test both and pick the voice/feel you prefer
+- **Salon, accountant, small consultancy:** Either category works; test demos and pick the voice/feel you prefer.

 ## Bottom line